Literature and books, of course, are canon. Even paper books are a part of some sets.

 To be sure, the mirror universe is an obvious analog to Through the Looking Glass.
 In particular, in Reversal, when Doug passes from the mirror to our universe, he is passing through the looking glass and life is, in many ways, reversed for him.

 Furthermore, in the old Interphases story, The Puzzle, Travis Mayweather has an experience that involves a bottle with “Drink me” written on it and unchecked growth and a pool of water (although it is water, and not tears) around a table.
-When that adventure is over, he locates the book and has electronic copies sent to two people he has met, hoping that they’ll enjoy the gifts.
+When that adventure is over, he locates the book and sends electronic copies to two people he has met, hoping they’ll enjoy the gifts.

 Intelligent characters enjoy reading just about as much as real people do.
-I’m sure I’ll revisit this topic as more books are cracked open and read by my characters.
+I’m sure I’ll revisit this topic as my characters crack open and read more books.